 So, what do you put them in?
 How should you display them in your home?
-Well, I have a great idea that you can make yourself that helps takes care of all these concerns and more.
+Well, I have a great idea that you can make yourself that helps take care of all these concerns and more.

 Grab some mason jars and make these hangers for any room where you want to add some air plants!

-Supplies Needed To Make Air Plant Hangers
+Supplies Needed To Make Hanging Air Plant Holder

 Here’s a complete list of all the supplies you will need to do this project!
 They’re common items with the addition of your air plants.